rstemmer/musicdb/docs/source/usage/install.rst

    </Directory>

-When everything is correct, and the server running, the WebUI can be reached via `http://localhost/musicdb/webui/moderator.html`
+When everything is correct, and the server is running, the WebUI can be reached via ``http://localhost/musicdb/webui/moderator.html``